ssp5zone/TypePiano/README.md

 ![](/docs/piano.png)

 Most similar music apps generate a sound that have exponential or cosine frequency responce.
-This is one of the rare ones whos note's follow a time-varying gaussian curve.
+This is one of the rare ones who's notes follow a time-varying gaussian curve.

 In human language; it sounds very close to the real thing.
 Hence, this application has 3 major purpose,